ornlneutronimaging/qingge/qingge-code/README.md

   - jupyter notebook: "calculate cross section.ipynb"
     - it uses compute_int_samples.read_results method to read int_samples.dat and calculates R
     - then it uses R in cross section calculation

+# TODO

+* Should make these two steps more pythonic.
+There is really no need to generate the text data file int_samples.dat.
+Maybe merge these two steps to just one step: read texture file (xqg.tex) and then calculates R_vs_lambda functions.